 The next task is setting up accounts with fixed odds bookmakers.
 This can take a long time.
 Some sports arbitrage traders have between 30 to 40 accounts.
 To make it easier we suggest you start with betting bookmakers which do not limit stake size and do not actively close accounts for people suspected of sports arbitrage trading.
 Many bookmakers offer new customer promotions if you do not already have an account.

 You may also be thinking to yourself, how will I manage my funds with all these bookmakers.
-A good solution to this is to use and E Wallet like Moneybookers.
+A good solution to this is to use an E Wallet like Skrill.
 You can manage all your funds from one place with low fees.

 The high stakes fixed odds bookmakers are;